ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 Most entities in ct.js have the same parameters that allow you to tweak their look and feel.
 We've been using `this.scale.x` and `this.scale.y` to set a copy's scale, but we can also apply it to rooms, text labels, special effects, and so on.
 Besides scaling, there are parameters `this.angle`, `this.alpha` and `this.tint` that rotate an object, set its opacity and color correspondingly.

 We will change the property `this.alpha` through time.
 It is a number between 0 and 1.
 When set to 1 — its initial value —, a copy or a room will be fully opaque.
 When set to 0, it will be invisible.
-Any numbers in-between will bake an object partially transparent.
+Any numbers in-between will take an object partially transparent.
 The module `ct.tween` will help create a smooth transition of it.

 So, to fade in a UI layer, we need to put this code in On Create of rooms `UI_OhNo` and `UI_Paused`: